Stem Cell Key Terms

 An induced pluripotent stem cell, or iPS cell, is a cell taken from any tissue (usually skin or blood) from a child or adult and is genetically modified to behave like an embryonic stem cell.
 As the name implies, these cells are pluripotent, which means that they have the ability to form all adult cell types.

 Cancer stem cells are a subpopulation of cancer cells that, like stem cells, can self-renew.
-However, these cells—rather than growing into tissues and organs—propagate the cancer, maturing into the many types of cells that are found in a tumor.
+However, these cells—rather than growing into tissues and organs—help grow and spread the cancer, maturing into the many types of cells that are found in a tumor.

 However, there is still debate on which types of cancer are propelled by cancer stem cells.
 For those that do, cancer stem cells are thought to be the source of all cells that make up the cancer.

 Conventional cancer treatments, such as chemotherapy, may only destroy cells that form the bulk of the tumor, leaving the cancer stem cells intact.
 Once treatment is complete, cancer stem cells that still reside within the patient can give rise to a recurring tumor.
 Based on this hypothesis, researchers are trying to find therapies that destroy the cancer stem cells in the hopes that it truly eradicates a patient’s cancer.

 John Dick from the University of Toronto first identified cancer stem cells in 1997.
 Michael Clarke, then at the University of Michigan, later found the first cancer stem cell in a solid tumor, in this case, breast cancer.
 Now at Stanford University School of Medicine, Clarke and his group have found cancer stem cells in colon cancer and head and neck cancers.